 Once you’ve decided on Solid Hardwood vs. Engineered Hardwood, you’ll be picking the type of wood.
 Currently, there are roughly seven different types you’ll run into.

 Seven Types of Hardwood Flooring

-Cherry wood is absolutely gorgeous, which is why it’s fairly expensive.
-It’s a stunning reddish brown color with visible grains and patterns.
-Cherry wood is very prone to darkening after months of sun exposure, so this may not be the best option if you tons of natural light pouring in.
+Cherry wood is gorgeous, which is why it’s fairly expensive.
+It’s a stunning reddish-brown color with visible grains and patterns.
+Cherry wood is very prone to darkening after months of sun exposure, so this may not be the best option if you have tons of natural light pouring in.
 This type of wood is also prone to becoming damaged.
-It’s very soft, which allows it to easily scuff and warp.
+It’s very soft, which allows it to scuff and warp easily.

 There’s a reason Oak is so popular.
 It’s affordable, it’s durable, and it’s easy to work with.
 There are two different types of oak: Red and White.
-Oak is a great option for an area with high foot traffic, or for a family with a lot of dogs running around.
+Oak is an excellent option for an area with high foot traffic or for a family with many dogs running around.

-Bamboo has risen in popularity over the years because of how eco-friendly it is.
-It’s extremely cost effective and it does have to be installed over a subfloor.
-Bamboo is very popular in commercial spaces because of its durability.
-The only places it shouldn’t be used is outside and in bathrooms, as does not do well with water exposure.
+Bamboo has risen in popularity over the years because it is eco-friendly.
+It’s extremely cost-effective, and it does have to be installed over a subfloor.
+Bamboo is trendy in commercial spaces because of its durability.
+The only places it shouldn’t be used are outside and in bathrooms, as it does not do well with water exposure.

 Walnut wood flooring brings a certain elegant charm with it.
 There can be a lot of color variation with walnut, so it’s very unique to your space.
 Unfortunately, it does scuff and dent easily so it may not be best for high traffic areas.